fnl/classipy/README.rst

 An automated text classification tool
 -------------------------------------

-``classipy`` is a command-line tool to develop a statistical model that the can be used classify text (streams).
+``classipy`` is a command-line tool for developing statistical models that the can be used classify text (streams).

 Overview
 ========